Drug policy of the Philippines: Duterte's war on drugs (2016–22)

-President Rodrigo Duterte was elected in 2016 through a platform promising on dealing the illegal drug trade and criminality by having drug addicts killed.
+President Rodrigo Duterte was elected in 2016 through a platform promise focused on dealing with the illegal drug trade and criminality by having drug addicts killed.
 He launched a bloody war on drugs campaign.
 Officially, 6,229 drug personalities have been killed as of March 2022.
-News organizations and human rights groups claim the death toll is over 12,000.
+News organizations and human rights groups claim that the death toll is over 12,000.

 The Philippine National Police led the drug war through Oplan Double Barrel which began in 2016.
 It consists of two main components: Oplan Tokhang and Oplan HVT.
-Tokhang is characterized as the lower barrel approach while HVT which stands for high value targets is described as the police's high barrel approach.
+Tokhang is characterized as the lower barrel approach while HVT, which stands for high value targets, is described as the police's high barrel approach.

 Oplan Double Barrel would undergo revisions with its final iteration during the Duterte administration launched in March 14, 2022.
 Oplan Double Barrel Finale is also known as the Anti-Illegal Drugs Operations Thru Reinforcement and Education (ADORE).

 Bongbong Marcos administration (2022–)

 Then-outgoing President Duterte advised then President-elect Bongbong Marcos to continue his campaign against illegal drugs even if its continuation meant its modification.
-ADORE from the previous administration would still be continued to be implemented.
+The Anti-Illegal Drugs Operations through Reinforcement and Education (ADORE) program from the previous administration would still be continued to be implemented.

 President Marcos announced a policy shift on the Philippines' campaign against illegal drugs.
-Marcos named "drug abuse prevention and education and the improvement of rehabilitation centers will be the focus" as the focus of his own campaign.
+Marcos noted that "drug abuse prevention and education and the improvement of rehabilitation centers will be the focus" of his own campaign.
 Department of the Interior and Local Government (DILG) Secretary Benjamin Abalos Jr. said that the approach of the government under his watch would be to build "airtight cases" against "big-time" drug traffickers to minimize dismissed cases.
-Though deaths would still persists but extrajudicial killings would be disavowed as state policy.
+Though deaths would still persist, extrajudicial killings would be disavowed as a state policy.

 The Philippine National Police placed ADORE under review in August 2024 in an attempt to align the program with the Marcos administration's "recalibrated strategy" of the anti-drug campaign.

 Conduct of drug tests

 The Comprehensive Dangerous Drugs Act of 2002 obliges mandatory drug testing for specific situations such as firearms license applications, employment, and schooling.
-It also mandates the devising of two testing methods—a screening test, and a confirmatory test to be performed if the former yields a presumptive positive result.
+It also mandates the devising of two testing methods—a screening test and a confirmatory test to be performed if the former yields a presumptive positive result.

 The DDB requires taking urine drug tests in an area where samples are not easily manipulated.
-Urine tests are also subject guidelines from the Department of Health.
-Those who yield positive are advised to drug dependency examination conducted by a physician to manage their drug dependency.
+Urine tests are also subject to guidelines from the Department of Health.
+Those who yield positive results are advised to take a drug dependency examination conducted by a physician to manage their drug dependency.

-Despite SJC vs. DDB and PDEA of 2008, Drug offense subjects are allegedly pressured to undergo mandatory drug testings.
+Despite SJC vs. DDB and PDEA of 2008, drug offense subjects are allegedly pressured to undergo mandatory drug testings.